 c) How can you set up discounts based on shipping/billing state or country?

 Practical examples of how to set up discounts based on shipping/billing state or country will help you create your own.
-You will learn how to create this woocommerce dynamic pricing on the product price, cart total and the shipping fees.
+You will learn how to create this woocommerce dynamic pricing on the product price, cart total, and shipping fees.

 Let us know your thoughts and ideas in the comment section below.